jlink/property-based-testing-in-kotlin/docs/README.md

 ### Flat Mapping

-_Flat Mapping_ is one of the magic words you have to use if you want to belong to the functional crowd.
+_Flat Mapping_ is one of the magic words you should consider injecting into your conversation with the functional crowd - if you want to belong.
 The idea behind it is straightforward:
 Instead of using a (generated) value to produce another value, which is a plain _map_, you produce another _arbitrary_ instead.

 Why is that useful?
-Now and then you want to generate several arbitrary values; but the values are not fully independent of each other but there's some condition linking the two values.
+Now and then you want to generate several arbitrary values together.
+However, the values are not independent of each other, but there's some condition linking two or more values.

 Imagine you had to verify that `List<T>.index(t)` returns the correct index for elements that are present in the list.
-Here's a property trying to check that property:
+Here's a property trying to check that quality:

 ```kotlin
 @Property